dmgatti/rna-seq-lesson/_episodes/03-qc-of-sequencing-results.md

 ## 2.4 A first peek at our FASTQ files

+At this point, you should be **outside** of any Docker containers.

-Several sequencing files are available in the `/workspace/data/fastq/` folder as it contains 4 fastq files.
+Several sequencing files are available in the `/rnaseq/data/fastq/` folder as it contains 4 fastq files.
 The files are generaly quite big (they usualy contain up to 40 milion reads), so it's a smart thing to keep them zipped as they are.

 Let's move to the directory that contains the sequencing files (.fastq.gz) and other needed files e.g. genome reference sequence.

 ~~~
-cd /workspace/data/fastq/
+cd /rnaseq/data/fastq/
 ls
 ~~~
 {: .bash}